GameFoundry/bsf/Documentation/Manuals/docs/00_User_Manuals/12_Advanced_Rendering/05_advancedTextures.md

 ~~~~~~~~~~~~~

 ## Creating textures with data
-If you're creating a texture you wish to immediately populate with data, you can use the overload for @ref bs::Texture::create(const SPtr<PixelData>&, int, bool) "Texture::create()" that accepts a **PixelData** object directly, allowing you to skip the call to **Texture::writeData()**.
+If you're creating a texture you wish to immediately populate with data, you can use the overload for @bs::Texture::create(const SPtr<PixelData>&, int, bool) that accepts a **PixelData** object directly, allowing you to skip the call to **Texture::writeData()**.

 ~~~~~~~~~~~~~{.cpp}
 SPtr<PixelData> pixelData = PixelData::create(128, 128, 1, PF_R8G8B8A8);